A Summer Program for High School Students

 Baltimore, MD 21218

-Dr. Binod Tiwari is an Associate Professor of Civil and Environmental Engineering department at California State University, Fullerton.
+Dr. Binod Tiwari is a Professor of Civil and Environmental Engineering at California State University, Fullerton.
 He is active in research related to geotechnical and earthquake engineering.
-He coauthored more than 40 peer reviewed papers with his students at CSU Fullerton, gave 38 conference presentations with his students at CSU Fullerton.
-He has supervised 72 undergraduate and 21 graduate students in various research projects in the past 6 years.
+He coauthored more than 60 peer reviewed papers and gave 58 conference presentations with his students at CSU Fullerton.
+He has supervised 78 undergraduate and 33 graduate students in various research projects in the past 10 years.
 Students mentored by him received various national level awards and scholarship/ fellowships in the past including the NSF graduate research fellowship.
 He has mentored students for various national and regional level research competitions and his students consistently won awards in those competitions.
-Examples of those awards include the first place in the national geotechnical student research competition, third place in the national geo-prediction, first place in the national geo-wall competition, third place in the google mapping competition, and first and second places in the CSU system-wide research competition.
+Examples of those awards include the first place in the national geotechnical student research competition, third place in the national geo-prediction, first place in the national geo-wall competition two years in a row, third place in the google mapping competition, and first and second places in the CSU system-wide research competition.
 Dr. Tiwari received funding from various national and local sources ranging from the NSF to CSU Fullerton intramural grants.
 He has been awarded with numerous teaching and research awards including the Distinguished Engineering Educator of the Year 2009 by the American Society of Civil Engineers (ASCE) Orange County Branch, Outstanding Engineering Educator of the Year 2009 by the Orange County Engineering Council, Faculty Advisor of the Year 2011 by the ASI of CSU Fullerton and the Distinguished Professor of the Year 2012 by the CSU Fullerton Alumni Association.
-He is an editor of three prestigious international journals in his discipline and the Chair of the Geo-institute Los Angeles Chapter.
+He is an editor of four prestigious international journals in his discipline and past Chair of the Geo-institute Los Angeles Chapter.
 Dr. Tiwari is a licensed professional engineer in the state of California.
-Dr. Tiwari has taught Engineering Innovation courses at CalState Fullerton from 2008 through 2013.
+Dr. Tiwari has taught Engineering Innovation courses at CalState Fullerton from 2008 through 2016.
 Students in his site performed outstanding compared to their peers across the country.
-He is looking forward to teaching this course again in 2014.
-For detailed information about Dr. Tiwari, please refer to http://faculty.fullerton.edu/btiwari.
+He is looking forward to teaching this course again in 2016.
+For detailed information about Dr. Tiwari, please refer to http://ecs.fullerton.edu/~btiwari/.